rebeccathedev/FRBButtonBar/README.md

 - (void)buttonBarControl:(FRBButtonBarControl *)buttonBarControl didClickItem:(FRBButtonBarItem*)item;

 // Called when the user rearranges the buttons.
 You should now store the new arrangement.
+// Optional.
+If it's not implemented, rearranging is disabled.
 - (void)buttonBarControl:(FRBButtonBarControl *)buttonBarControl didReorderItems:(NSArray *)itemArray;
 ```